- Why you should use vouchers

 It’s also important to ensure that you time your voucher campaigns so that discounting is the exception and not the rule for your company.
 A constant stream of discount offers will destroy any sense of urgency and undermine their performance.

-Being restrained in how often your distribute vouchers will increase their novelty.
+Being restrained in how often you distribute vouchers will increase their novelty.
 The unexpected surprise of receiving a voucher for a favourite product or brand can be exciting, which creates happy customers.

-How you design your offers will determine the successfulness of your voucher campaign.
+How you design your offers will determine the success of your voucher campaign.
 Carefully optimise your vouchers for maximum return on investment.

 Most importantly, your voucher campaign must engage target customers that have a high Customer Lifetime Value (CLTV).
 By focusing your resources on your most worthwhile customers, you’ll ensure the best ROI out of your promotions.
 Your Customer Acquisition Costs (CAC) will plummet because you won’t waste resources trying to capture low-value customers.